ahmetsenturk/masters-thesis/content/implementation.typ

     ```
     ]
   ),
   caption: [Student's submission analysis with Bloom's taxonomy, where student's answer is partially correct.
-The competencies are linked to the exercise and the student's submission is analysed according to the Bloom's taxonomy competencies.]
+The competencies are linked to the exercise and the student's submission is analysed according to the Bloom's taxonomy competencies.],
+  supplement: "Listing",
 ) <blooms-partially-correct>

 #figure(